5 Best VPNs with Dedicated IPs in 2023 (Fast Speeds)

 4. CyberGhost VPN – Great for Privacy & Streaming

 CyberGhost VPN doesn’t advertise the number of dedicated IP servers.
-But it says it has IPs for the following locations: the US, the UK, Canada, France, and Germany.
+But it says it has IPs for the following locations: the US, the UK, Canada, Australia, Singapore, the Netherlands, Japan, and Germany.
 To get a dedicated IP, you pay an acceptable monthly fee.

 CyberGhost VPN uses private dedicated IPs to protect your privacy.
 You redeem them through a token-based system to make sure the provider doesn’t know what IP you get.
 You need to make sure you don’t lose the token, though – there’s no way to get it back if you do.